kazurayam/KatalonDiscussion9316/README.md

-[Katalon Tips] Multiple Test Cases write data into a single Excel file
+Multiple Test Cases in a Test Suite safely write into an Excel file
 ======================================================================

 by kazurayam, 2018/09/02